parujp/NLP-News/README.md

 My dataset has the following features:

-Title: headline
+  1.Title: headline

-Media: Blog/News
+  2.Media: Blog/News

-Content: Article
+  3.Content: Article

-Timestamp: Published date and time
+  4.Timestamp: Published date and time

-Source: source of article
+  5.Source: source of article

 The two main roadblocks I had to doing meaningful topic modeling/clustering were: